Pairing and connecting with other Bluetooth devices

-Before you start pairing operation, make sure that:
+Before you start the pairing operation, make sure that:

 - The headset is charged sufficiently.

-- The operating instructions of the BLUETOOTH device is on hand.
+- The operating instructions of the Bluetooth device is in hand.

 - Enter pairing mode on this headset.